 The inclusion of topics that address specific aspects of industry relations makes this educational program unique.
 The role play session was a big hit among the residents.
 Two attending physicians, who were former chief residents of the program, created a skit that illustrated the different types of interactions among physicians and pharmaceutical representatives.
-This was very well received by the residents, as the attendings had skillfully and artistically portraved the characters in a very realistic manner.
+This was very well received by the residents, as the attendings had skillfully and artistically portrayed the characters in a very realistic manner.
 The model of what is appropriate and what is inappropriate in a resident's interaction with a pharmaceutical representative was thoroughly discussed after the skit.
 The session also included a discussion of an evidence-based study on industry relations.
 The most recent session in May involved a roundtable discussion on the ethics and practicalities of sample distribution in the outpatient setting.
-The variety of the formats and the inclusion of relevant and timely topics add to the strengths of the program.
+The variety of the formats and the inclusion of relevant and timely topics add to the strengths of the prothat the session is only one hour presents a challenge to keep within time constraints.
+With some portions of the session being interactive, the vigilance to keep focused on the educational goals of the exercise is heightened.
+Also, ensuring that there is a fair and equitable distribution of time to the pharmaceutical representatives for each of the different companies is essential.